blinkhealth/go-config-yourself/test/README.md

 ## Integration tests

-CLI tests are written in [Bats](https://github.com/bats-core/bats-core) and these run the binary from the perspective of a CLI user.
+CLI tests are written in [Bats](https://github.com/bats-core/bats-core) and these build then run the binary, emulating the perspective of a CLI user.

 ```sh
 make integration-test